Dr G Shreekumar Menon

 Drones have already demonstrated that they are a dangerous and destabilizing delivery system.
 The capability is here to stay and futuristic improvisations is only going to enhance their lethality and make it into a powerful and highly disruptive technology.

-The author, Dr G Shreekumar Menon, IRS (Rtd) Ph.
-D (Narcotics), is former Director General National Academy of Customs Indirect Taxes and Narcotics, & Multi-Disciplinary School of Economic Intelligence India,
+- Former Director General National Academy of Customs Indirect Taxes and Narcotics, and Multi-Disciplinary School of Economic Intelligence India